Defense Against An Indecent Exposure Charge In Colorado

 In cases of indecent exposure, the punishment does not fit the crime.
 If you have been convicted of two prior offenses, indecent exposure becomes a class 6 felony.

 If you have been charged with indecent exposure, do not just plead guilty and hope it all goes away.
-Contact the sex crimes defense attorneys at McClintock & McClintock P.C. for experienced and effective legal representation.
+Contact the sex crimes defense attorneys at McClintock Criminal Defense for experienced and effective legal representation.
 The initial consultation is always free of charge.

 For reference, following is the updated Colorado Statute for the criminal charge of Indecent Exposure: